cohitre/books_percentages/README.md

 What percentage of word count does book A share with book B?

-Number of unique words Book A shares with Book B / total word count (EXCLUDING repeat words) of Book A
+Number of unique words Book A shares with Book B / total word count (EXCLUDING repeat words) of Book A.

 How to deal with repeat words?